Contacts

 DONATION

-The impact of COVID-19.
+The Impact of COVID-19.

 Afghanistan is only one of the many susceptible populations that have been severely impacted by the COVID-19 outbreak.
 Mosaic Afghanistan, a non-profit organisation that supports communities in Afghanistan, the UK, and other nations, has been closely monitoring the situation and striving to help individuals in need.